Environmental Science M.S.

 Degree Requirements

 All M.S. students complete 30 units of graduate work.
 No more than three courses may be at the 500 level.
-In addition to completing the core courses listed below, all students choose a concentration and select their elective courses from among those courses appropriate for that concentration (see below).
+In addition to completing the core courses listed below, all students select their elective courses from among those listed below.

 Thesis Option (30 units)